awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 1. In the navigation pane, choose **NAT Gateways**, **Create NAT Gateway**\.

-1. In the dialog box, specify the subnet in which to create the NAT gateway, and select an Elastic IP address to associate with the NAT gateway\.
+1. Specify the subnet in which to create the NAT gateway, and select the allocation ID of an Elastic IP address to associate with the NAT gateway\.
 When you're done, choose **Create a NAT Gateway**\.

 1. The NAT gateway displays in the console\.
 After a few moments, its status changes to `Available`, after which it's ready for you to use\.